toransahu/send2kindle/README.md

 ## Documentation

-`kindle-send` is a CLI tool to send files and webpages to your e-reader via e-mail.
+`send2kindle` is a CLI tool to send files and webpages to your e-reader via e-mail.

 Webpages are optimized for viewing on e-reader